Alternative Pain Therapies Could Help Quell Opioid Crisis, but Barriers Remain

 But Miller says the biggest barrier for non-pharmacological care such as acupuncture or Chinese medicine is cost, a sentiment echoed by Overland.

 Miller's patients usually do not receive meaningful reimbursement for the therapies from insurance companies, and with acupuncture sessions ranging from anywhere around $80 to $200, cost bars many potential patients from getting treatment.
-Miller says doctors are also wary to refer patients to acupuncturists because of the financial burden.
+Miller says doctors are also wary of referring patients to acupuncturists because of the financial burden.

 Chiropractic care is covered by most insurance plans, Overland says, but is severely limited.
 Overland says insurance companies often put caps on visits to chiropractors instead of caps on specific treatments, something they don't do for any other profession in medicine.